Building communities of strength.

 2020-2021 Grantees

 The Community Care Corps: Building Communities of Strength 2020-2021 Grantee Snapshots publication highlights the impactful and innovative work accomplished by their first cohort of 23 Community Care Corps grantees.
 Each snapshot includes a program overview highlighting key efforts, partners and future directions.
-Learn more about work of the Community Care Corps grantees and explore how your organization can implement its own innovative programs.

 If time is limited, read the grant abstracts below and then download the Grantee Snapshots publication for later reading!